Famous Car Logos: Car Brand Logos, Names, and Meanings

 Lotus Logo

 Time changes many things, but the Lotus symbol is an exception.
-Its unchanged elements, present since its creation in 1952, testify to the brand’s rich heritage and its desire for excellence.
+Its unchanged elements, present since its creation in 1952, testify to the brand’s rich heritage and desire for excellence.
 The emblem’s color palette includes the classic British racing green.
-Complemented by a vibrant yellow hue, the design evokes a sense of joy and exuberance – qualities inherent in the very spirit of racing.
+Complemented by a vibrant yellow hue, the design evokes a sense of joy and vitality – qualities inherent in the very spirit of racing.

 Saab Logo